jadupl2/jadupl2.github.io/_posts/2021-06-11-sadm-sysmon-config.md

 <a id="runningscript"></a>
-### Running you own script
+### Running you own script (Column L)

-L    Script Name
-Never use by sysmon if the column is blank or contain '-'.
+- Column 'L' is never use by sysmon if the column is blank or contain '-'.
-When the line is evaluated and it turn out to be in error, if you put a script name it will be executed (You may want to correct the error with it).
+- When the line is evaluated and it turn out to be in error, if you put a script name it will be
+- executed (You may want to correct the error with it).
-Script MUST reside in $SADMIN/usr/mon directory and be executable.
+- Script MUST reside in $SADMIN/usr/mon directory and be executable.
-The script will produce a log in that same directory, with the same name as your script.
+- The script will produce a log in that same directory, with the same name as your script.
-File filesystem increase, the name of the script MUST be 'sadm_fs_incr.sh'.
+- For filesystem increase, the name of the script MUST be 'sadm_fs_incr.sh'.
+- To restart a service if it is down, the name of the script MUST be 'srestart.sh'.

 ```bash
 # ----- Run specific scripts, check return code and issue a warning or error based on threshold